mangerij/ferret/doc/content/MSCA_EU_Horizon2020_Results/horizon2020_results2.md

   \end{aligned}
 \end{equation}

-A comma in the subscript denotes a partial derivative with respect to the specified spatial directions.
+A comma in the subscript denotes a partial derivative with respect to a specified spatial direction.
 In order to study the domain wall topology involving spatial variations of $\mathbf{P}$, $\mathbf{A}$, and strain, a good parameter set estimate of the gradient coefficients $(G_{11}, H_{11}, ...)$ is needed.
 To achieve this, we consult DFT calculations reported in [!cite](Dieguez2013).
 It was shown that an assortment of different metastable (along with low energy) domain walls form an energetic hierarchy.
 This was advantageous for our work, as we were allowed to seperate the computation (fitting) of various $(G_{11}, H_{11}, ...)$ due to only certain terms in the gradient energy density expressions being identified as primary contributions to the DW energy.

 For example, consider the 2/1 (100) DW which is a commonly observed domain boundary observed in experiments.
 In this notation, it is indicated that, for the $2/1$ DW, two components of $\mathbf{P}$ and one component of $\mathbf{A}$ vary across the boundary whose plane normal is (100) whereis for the $3/0$ DW, $\mathbf{P}$ undergoes a full reversal where $\mathbf{A}$ is approximately unchanged across the (110)-oriented boundary plane.
 We label the pairs of the domains characterizing the DW as $\mathbf{P}^\mathrm{I}/\mathbf{A}^\mathrm{I}$ and $\mathbf{P}^\mathrm{II}/\mathbf{A}^\mathrm{II}$ in the Table below.

-After seeding a sin(x) profile for the initial state of $\mathbf{P}$ and $\mathbf{A}$ corresponding to the expected DW configuration, a typical profile of the order parameters and strain can be obtained as shown below for the $2/1 [100]$ DW when relaxing the time-dependent Landau-Ginzburg equations - Eqs. (\ref{eqn:TDLGD}).
+After seeding a $sin(x)$ profile for the initial state of $\mathbf{P}$ and $\mathbf{A}$ corresponding to the expected DW configuration, a typical profile of the order parameters and strain can be obtained as shown below for the $2/1 [100]$ DW when relaxing the time-dependent Landau-Ginzburg equations - Eqs. (\ref{eqn:TDLGD}).

 !media media/tut_21_DW.png style=display:block;margin:auto;width:47%; caption=Different components of $\mathbf{P}$ and $\mathbf{A}$ across the $2/1 [100]$ domain wall.  id=fig_dw_21_prof